Nu-hin/remote_ruby/README.md

 ## Overview

-Here is a short example on how you can run your code remotely.
+Here is a short example of how you can run your code remotely.

 ```ruby
 # This is test.rb file on the local developer machine